libnpupnp 4.1.0

 • "*": the library will use all possible network adapters.

-• Space-separated adapter names: the library will try to use the specified adapter.
-Under Windows, the name can be either the friendly or the system adapter name.
+• Space-separated adapter names: the library will try to use the specified adapters.
+Under Windows, the names can be either the friendly or the system adapter names.
 If an adapter name contains space characters, you will need to quote it with double quotes.

 Example: